bepu/bepuphysics2/Documentation/StabilityTips.md

 2. The "mass ratios" problem: avoid making heavy objects depend on light objects.
 A tiny box can sit on top of a tank without any issues at all, but a tank would squish a tiny box.
 Larger mass ratios yield larger stability problems.
 3. If constraints are taking too many iterations to converge and the design allows it, try softening the constraints.
 A little bit of softness can significantly stabilize a constraint system and avoid the need for higher update rates.
 4. Avoid configuring constraints to 'fight' each other.
 Opposing constraints tend to require more iterations to converge, and if they're extremely rigid, it can require shorter timesteps or substepping.
-5. When tuning the SpringSettings.Frequency of constraints, prefer values smaller than 0.5 / timeStepDuration.
+5. When tuning the `SpringSettings.Frequency` of constraints, prefer values smaller than `0.5 / timeStepDuration`.
 Higher values increase the risk of instability.
 6. If your simulation requires a lot of solver velocity iterations to be stable, try using substepping with lower velocity iteration counts.
 It might end up more stable *and* faster!

 ## Contact Generation

--While nonzero speculative margins are required for stable contact, overly large margins can sometimes cause 'ghost' contacts when objects are moving quickly relative to each other.
+While nonzero speculative margins are required for stable contact, overly large margins can sometimes cause 'ghost' contacts when objects are moving quickly relative to each other.
 It might look like one object is bouncing off the air a foot away from the other shape.
 To avoid this, use a smaller speculative margin and consider explicitly enabling continuous collision detection for the shape.

--Prefer simpler shapes.
+Prefer simpler shapes.
 In particular, avoid highly complex convex hulls with a bunch of faces separated by only a few degrees.
 The solver likes temporally coherent contacts, and excess complexity can cause the set of generated contacts to vary significantly with small rotations.
-Also, complicated hulls are slow!
+Also, complicated hulls are slower!